How an ESOP Works

 Shares vest in one of two ways:

-1. Cliff Vesting – Employees fully vest after working at a company for a set period (which cannot exceed three years).
+1. Cliff Vesting – Employees fully vest after working at a company for a set period (no more than 3 years).
 It’s an all-or-nothing proposition.
-Employees who depart prior to attaining this service goal forfeit any shares previously allocated to their account.
+Employees who depart before attaining this service goal forfeit any shares previously allocated to their accounts.

 Forfeited, unvested shares are usually reallocated to plan participants.